ascherer/cwebbin/README.txt

 ./wmerg-borlandc.ch	change file for wmerge.w

 SPECIALS FOR USERS OF MS/WINDOWS AND MICROSOFT VISUAL C++ 6.0 BY ANDREAS
-SCHERER: (OLDER VERSIONS NO LONGER ACTIVELY SUPPORTED!)
+SCHERER: (NO LONGER ACTIVELY SUPPORTED!)

 ./ctangle.dsp		Developer Studio Project for CTANGLE ./cweave.dsp		Developer Studio Project for CWEAVE